ryanknauer/CPSC448/YoutubeExtension/README.md

 3. Turn on developer mode in the top right corner.
 4. Click "load unpacked"
 5. Open the "YoutubeExtension" file from this repo
+6. Go to any Youtube Video and click the robot face button in the bottom right of the video player.
+Note: You may need to refresh the page once for the button to appear

 ## Progress